disha-ot7/password-generator/README.md

 Advanced Password Generator :
-A FastAPI-based microservice that generates, analyzes, and checks passwords against real-world data breaches using the Have I Been Pwned API.
-Built with security and flexibility in mind.
+A FastAPI-based microservice built with Python that generates, analyzes, and checks passwords against real-world data breaches using the Have I Been Pwned API.
+Designed with security and flexibility in mind.
 🚀 Features
 ✅ Generate strong random passwords
 ✅ Customize length, digits, symbols, uppercase/lowercase